JorgeRiveraMancilla/idwm-backend/README.md

 # Usage
 You can test the API using the Postman collection file included in this repository: Tienda UCN.postman_collection.json.

+# Documentation
+You can learn about how was made the API in the following link: [Repository documentation](https://deepwiki.com/NachoXx25/Tienda-UCN-API)

 # Frontend Repository
 You can visit the actual frontend repository of the ecommerce system here [Frontend Repository](https://github.com/2kSebaNG/tienda-ucn-frontend.git)

 ## Author Github
 - [@Ignacio Valenzuela](https://github.com/NachoXx25)